VLSIDA/OpenRAM/CONTRIBUTING.md

  git pull upstream dev
 ```

-9. Merge the changes from dev into your branch
+9. Frequently rebase your branch to keep track of current changes in dev.
 ```
+ git fetch upstream
- git merge dev
+ git rebase origin/dev
 ```

-10. After you are done, rebase your branch to minimize the number of commits if you
-had a lot.
-I prefer a single commit that you contribute.
-After this,
-push your branch to YOUR repository:
+10. After a final rebase and your code is working, push your branch to YOUR repository:
 ```
- git rebase dev
  git push -u origin useful-branch-name
 ```
    Remember origin is your copy on github and useful-branch-name is the